mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     INFO Waiting up to 30m0s for the Kubernetes API at https://api.mislam.ocp.csplab.local:6443...
     ```

-3. Now we can ssh into the bootstrap node (preferably on a different terminal window) from the installer node and look at the systemd logs.
+3. Now we can ssh into the bootstrap node (preferably on a different terminal window) from the installer node.
 As the `load balancer` is already configured, we can use the routes to ssh instead of IP addresses.
 Use whichever is easier.
 And the default user is `core`, not `sysadmin`

    ```bash
    ssh core@[bootstrap.mislam.ocp.csplab.local] # from the install node